 Background: This page attempts to collect ideas and provide inspiration for creating an East Coast backbone 9600 baud Amateur Packet Radio data system for emergency response and backup communications.
 The route chosen is the same 2000 mile path from Georgia to Maine along the Appalachian Mountain chain shown at right.
 This path has been proved every year since 2009 during our annual Appalachain Golden Packet Event where dozens of us climb the mountains and set up APRS digipeaters to relay the golden packets the entire 2000 miles.
-But, now in 2016, to add some challenge to the event, we ahifted from the nominal 1200 baud to 9600 baud for the second half of the event.
-All the links continued to work as before at 1200 giving us excitement about this potential network.
+In 2016, to add some challenge to the event, we shifted from 1200 to 9600 baud for the second half of the event and all stations reported success from North Carolina to PA and from NY to Vermont with solid links as before.
+This gave us excitement about this potential network.
 It seems the path is viable for this long hauld backup communications network.

 Network Map: The map at right was captured by AL0I to document our LIVE event in 2014, but here we added red circles on all the sites where Hams have permanent access and could possibly install a permanet node in this East Coast 9600 baud backbone.
 Are there others?
 Lets pull out the stops and start looking!